 Learn from (and with) your peers how to grow earned revenue

-Nonprofit news organizations have an enormous, largely untapped opportunity to dramatically grow their earned revenue.
-This was a major finding from INN’s 2020 Index, including data that shows earned revenue makes up, on average, just 11% of reporting members’ total revenue.
-But, as some members have proven, the potential to earn revenue from sponsorships, events and advertising is huge, with some news organizations generating as much as one-quarter or even one-half of their budgets from relationships with businesses.
+According to INN’s 2023 Index, earned revenue made up 16% of total revenue for the nonprofit news sector.
+But, as some members have proven, the potential to earn revenue from sponsorships, events and advertising are even greater, with some news organizations generating as much as one-quarter or even one-half of their budgets from relationships with businesses.

 Grist offers clients advertising opportunities on its website, within its events, and across its five newsletters (two daily, three weekly).
 But the site’s real earned revenue bread-and-butter comes from its sponsored content.
 In FY 2020, Grist made over $160,000 in earned revenue, with close to half of that (46%) coming from sponsored content.